fastlane/fastlane/README.md

 1. Create a **new, private git repo** (e.g. on [GitHub](https://github.com/new) or [BitBucket](https://bitbucket.org/repo/create)) and name it something like `certificates`. **Important:** Make sure the repository is set to *private*.

-2. Create a **new, shared Apple Developer Portal account**, something like `office@company.com` that will be shared across your team from now on (for more information visit [codesigning.guide](https://codesigning.guide))
+2. Optional: Create a **new, shared Apple Developer Portal account**, something like `office@company.com` that will be shared across your team from now on (for more information visit [codesigning.guide](https://codesigning.guide))

 3. Run the following in your project folder to start using `match`: